Fgdou/musiseerr/README.md

 # MusiSeerr

+> ⚠ This application is still in beta and under development

 MusiSeerr allow any user to request for an artist/album/music to be added automatically to lidarr.

 This is an attempt of creating a JellySeer / Overseer but for music.